Scaling Network Topologies for Multi-User Entanglement Distribution

 \subsection{Cost vector analysis}

-In cost vector analysis, all costs should be positive, additive and bounded by triangular inequality~\cite{rohde_2021}.
-Classical channels easily conform with the definition of cost, and many costs can be associated with one channel.
-Therefore, it is convenient to represent them as an array of costs.
-Quantum channels, however, are intrinsically different from classical channels.
+In quantum internet, quantum states dissipate while traversing through different channels, leading to a cost associated with each channel.
+Cost vector analysis (CVA) is based on dealing with the cost incurred while traversing quantum channels, without keeping track of the actual physical process.
+In cost vector analysis, all costs should be positive, additive, and bounded by triangular inequality~\cite{rohde_2021}.
+Quantum channels are intrinsically different from classical channels.
 They are not necessarily commutative, and their inherent probabilistic nature may not allow them to accumulate additively.
-Hence we must develop another approach that can conform a quantum channel to the definition of costs.

-It is worth noticing from Eq.~(\ref{nettrans}) that transmissivity is a commutative operation.
-Therefore, we can conform it with the definition of cost, without affecting any quantum mechanical properties of the channel, by taking the logarithm of net transmission
+The two most important costs associated with the quantum channels are loss and dephasing, which are commutative, yet multiplicative.
+The $i^\text{th}$ channel loss with transmissivity $\eta_i$ acting on the incident state $\hat\rho$ maps the state to~\cite{nielsen_chuang_2010},

+where the state $\ket{\text{vac}}\bra{\text{vac}}$ is the vacuum state with zero photons in it.
+The net transmissivity for $n$ channels, each of length $L_i$, is multiplicative